 - 1.11 Conclusion

 As many of you know, road trips are my weakness.
-I am currently on a roadtrip around Germany exploring the castles of Bavaria.
+I am currently on a road trip around Germany exploring the castles of Bavaria.
 And I usually have to plan each and every one of my road trips, especially if I am doing them alone.
 That is why I decided to write a wishlist about my idea of a perfect 10 day Iceland itinerary.
-I am hoping that 10 days in Iceland would be enough to cover the 800-mile drive around the island.
+I am hoping that a 10 day Iceland road trip would be enough to cover the 800-mile drive around the island.

 One day in Reykjavik